soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 ##Selection handler

-The code connection is ready, if you run the game you can touch the button, it looks like it was touched yet nothing happens.
-You need to add some code to be executed upon user touch.
+The code connection is ready.
+If you run the game you can touch the button: it looks like it was touched yet nothing happens.
+First we need to add some code to be executed upon user touch.

 > [action]
 > Add the following code after the code connection: